 - (b) Requirements for Inadvertent Discoveries.--Section 3(d) of the Native American Graves Protection and Repatriation Act (25 U.S.C.
-3002(d)) is amended-- - (1) in paragraph (1)-- - (A) in the first sentence, by striking "with respect to Federal lands" and inserting "with respect to those Federal lands"; - (B) by inserting after the first sentence the following: "In any case in which a Federal agency or instrumentality receives notice of a discovery of Native American cultural items on lands with respect to which the Federal agency or instrumentality has management authority, the appropriate official of the Federal agency or instrumentality shall notify each appropriate Indian tribe or Native Hawaiian organization.
-The notification required under the preceding sentence shall be provided not later than 3 business days after the date on which the Federal agency or instrumentality receives notification of the discovery."; and (C) in the last sentence, by inserting ", and, in the case of Federal lands, the appropriate official - (C) in the last sentence, by inserting ", and, in the case of Federal lands, the appropriate official of the Federal agency or instrumentality with management authority over those lands notified each appropriate Indian tribe or Native Hawaiian organization by the date specified in this paragraph," after "that notification has been received,"; and - (2) in paragraph (2), by adding at the end the following new sentence: "Any person or entity that disposes of, or controls, a cultural item referred to in the preceding sentence shall comply with the applicable requirements of subsection (c)."
+3002(d)) is amended-- - (1) in paragraph (1)-- - (A) in the first sentence, by striking "with respect to Federal lands" and inserting "with respect to those Federal lands"; - (B) by inserting after the first sentence the following: "In any case in which a Federal agency or instrumentality receives notice of a discovery of Native American cultural items on lands with respect to which the Federal agency or instrumentality has primary management authority, the appropriate official of the Federal agency or instrumentality shall notify, in writing, each appropriate Indian tribe or Native Hawaiian organization.
+The notification required under the preceding sentence shall be provided not later than 3 business days after the date on which the Federal agency or instrumentality receives notification of the discovery."; and - (2) in paragraph (2), by adding at the end the following new sentence: "Any person or entity that controls, a cultural item referred to in the preceding sentence shall comply with the applicable requirements of subsection (c).".